syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

 For Visual Studio 2017:
 C:\Program Files (x86)\Common Files\Microsoft Shared\VSTT\15.0\UITestExtensionPackages

-N> Syncfusion.VisualStudio.TestTools.UITest.SfGridExtension.dll need to be installed in GAC location.
-Please refer the MSDN link for_ [GAC](https://msdn.microsoft.com/en-us/library/ex0ss12c(v=vs.80).aspx) _installation.
+N> Syncfusion.VisualStudio.TestTools.UITest.SfGridExtension.dll needs to be installed in GAC location.
+Please refer to the MSDN link for [GAC](https://msdn.microsoft.com/en-us/library/ex0ss12c(v=vs.80).aspx) installation.

-### Steps to working with Coded UI
+### Steps to work with coded UI

-This topic shows how to create a CodedUITest project and test the tree grid application.
+This section explains how to create a CodedUITest project and test the tree grid application.

-1. Create a new WPF application or open an existing WPF application with tree grid and enable Coded UI Test in tree grid.
-To enable CUITs, you need to set AutomationPeerHelper.EnableCodedUI as True and access the AutomationPeerHelper class from Syncfusion.UI.Xaml.Grid namespace as shown in the following code example,
+1. Create a new WPF application or open an existing WPF application with tree grid and enable the coded UI test in tree grid.
+To enable CUITs, set AutomationPeerHelper.EnableCodedUI to true and access the AutomationPeerHelper class from Syncfusion.UI.Xaml.Grid namespace as demonstrated in the following code sample.

 {% tabs %}
 {% highlight c# %}